janell-baxter/Core_Protocols_Discord_Bot/README.md

   }
 });
 ```
-## License
+## Licenses
+This project is open source.
+See [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) for details.
-The Core Protocols are distributed under a GNU-PL license.
+* The Core Protocols are distributed under a GNU-PL license.
 See [Core Protocols](https://mccarthyshow.com/the-core/).
+* The [example](https://github.com/discord/discord-example-app) provided by [Shay DeWael](https://github.com/shaydewael) used as a starting point for this project is distributed under the [MIT license](https://choosealicense.com/licenses/mit/).